steel-wing/zenbook-duo-hyprland/README.md

 ### Hyprland Config
 After downloading, move `zenbook.conf` into `~/.config/hypr/`, and add this line to your `hyprland.conf` file:
 ```
+cp ~/Downloads/zenbook.conf ~/.config/hypr
 source = ~/.config/hypr/zenbook.conf
 ```
+_This is assuming that the files from this repository made it into your Downloads folder as they are listed in this directory_

 ### Scripts
 You must modify the value for **TARGET_ID** in `zenbook-scripts/screen-response.sh` to the ID of your own keyboard, which can be found by running `lsusb` in the terminal while the keyboard is physically connected and then finding the ID corresponding to `ASUSTek Computer, Inc. ASUS Zenbook Duo Keyboard`.
 Then replace the ID in the code (`0b05:1b2c`) with your own.